Designated Areas for building emergency management

 Request to terminate the designation of an area for emergency management – form (PDF 344KB)

-How long does the designation last for?
+How long does a designation last for?

 A designation remains in force for three years unless extended or terminated earlier.
 A designation of area can only be extended once for up to three years.